 Q: Are hydrogels safe for consumption?

 A: Yes, hydrogels made from biocompatible materials are generally safe for consumption.
-However, it's essential to choose hydrogels from reputable brands that have undergone rigorous testing and quality control.
+Still, it's essential to choose hydrogels from reputable brands that have undergone rigorous testing and quality control.
 Always follow the recommended dosage and consult with a healthcare professional if you have any concerns.

 Q: Can hydrogels replace traditional sports drinks?